wso2/samples-is/conditional-auth-sample/src/main/resources/sample3/README.md

-# Authentication Steps Based On User Attribute/Claim
+# Deny Authentication Based On User Attribute/Claim

 This sample demonstrates a scenario where user will be authenticated if a pre defined condition is met regards to an attribute of the user.